-In this paper we propose a definition for norms and a means of assessing whether an electronic institution is normatively consistent.
-In other words, given an electronic institution specification, we want to determine whether its norms prevent norm-compliant executions from taking place.
+Norms are a central component of electronic institutions.
+As such, it is fundamental to guarantee that they are not W. Vasconcelos wrongly specified, leading to unexpected executions of electronic institutions, and that an electronic institution indeed complies with its norms.
 For this purpose we strongly rely on the analysis of the dialogues that may occur as agents interact by exchanging illocutions in an electronic institution.
-Since the execution of an electronic institution can be regarded as a multi-agent dialogue, we can analyse such dialogue to assess whether it abides by the institutional norms.
+Since the execution of an electronic institution can be regarded as a multiagent dialogue, we can analyse such dialogue to assess whether it abides by the institutional norms.
 Hence, execution models of electronic institutions can be obtained as dialogue models.
 Thus, our approach can be regarded as a model checking process based on the construction of models for the enactment of electronic institutions.
 Hereafter, the purpose of the verification process is to evaluate whether such models satisfy the institutional norms.